Bacterial Culture, Aerobic, Urine

 Urinary tract infection (UTI) encompasses a broad range of clinical entities that vary in their clinical presentation, degree of tissue invasion, epidemiologic setting, and antibiotic therapy requirements.
-There are four major types of UTIs: urethritis, cystitis, acute urethral syndrome, and pyelonephritis.
+There are 4 major types of UTIs: urethritis, cystitis, acute urethral syndrome, and pyelonephritis.
 UTIs may also be classified as uncomplicated or complicated.
 Escherichia coli is the leading cause of uncomplicated community-acquired UTI.
-Risk factors that predispose one to complicated UTIs include: underlying diseases that are associated with kidney infection (eg, diabetes), kidney stones, structural or functional urinary tract abnormalities and indwelling urinary catheters.
+Risk factors that predispose one to complicated UTIs include: underlying diseases that are associated with kidney infection (eg, diabetes), kidney stones, structural or functional urinary tract abnormalities, and indwelling urinary catheters.
 Another classification of UTIs is as upper UTI (related to the kidney, renal pelvis, or ureter) or lower UTI (urinary bladder and urethra).
 The classic symptoms of upper UTI are fever (often with chills) and flank pain; frequent painful urination, urgency, and dysuria are more often associated with lower UTI.

 No growth or identification of probable pathogens with colony count ranges

 In general, the isolation of >100,000 cfu/mL of a urinary pathogen is indicative of urinary tract infection.
 Isolation of 2 or more organisms >10,000 cfu/mL may suggest specimen contamination.
 For specimens contaminated with the usual bacterial flora, bacteria that are potentially pathogenic are identified.

 Although urine is normally sterile, contamination by organisms normally present in the urethra or on periurethral surfaces can allow a proliferation of these organisms yielding misleading urine culture results.

-Urine held at room temperature for >30 minutes supports the growth of both pathogens and contaminants, leading to potentially inaccurate colony counts.
+Urine held at ambient temperature for >30 minutes supports the growth of both pathogens and contaminants, leading to potentially inaccurate colony counts.